 What topics are covered in the OTC course?

-Here is an outline of the course (by week), with the objectives for each module.
+Here is an outline of the course, with the objectives for each module.

 Module 1: The Online Learning Community